Jim McElwain: University of Florida

-On October 28, 2017, the Gators played the rival Georgia Bulldogs.
+On October 28, the Gators played the rival Georgia Bulldogs.
 Before the game there were rumors that Florida officials were considering firing McElwain for cause, though Athletic Director Scott Stricklin stated there were no such discussions.
 Florida lost to Georgia 42–7.
 The next day (October 29), McElwain met with Stricklin and other university officials.
 At that meeting, school officials told McElwain that they intended to fire him for cause, and contended that they did not owe him a buyout because he failed to tell them about the alleged death threats.
 Ultimately, Florida and McElwain mutually agreed to part ways, effective immediately.
 Defensive coordinator Randy Shannon served as interim coach for the remainder of the season.

 According to a post-mortem by ESPN's Mark Schlabach and Edward Aschoff, relations between McElwain and the administration had been rather strained from the time McElwain arrived on campus.
 The relationship became even chillier when McElwain frequently criticized the state of the program and the administration's commitment to him.
 School officials interviewed by ESPN said that McElwain had been "an odd fit" for Florida from the start, and didn't seem to understand "being part of a team."
 Reportedly, his comments about the supposed threats made it apparent that "this was not going to work."
 His 34-game tenure in Gainesville was the shortest for a non-interim coach in more than 80 years.

 McElwain was also criticized for on-field results that came up well short of what Florida fans had come to expect.
 He had been hired not just to win games, but to fix an offense that had become among the weakest in the country under his predecessor, Will Muschamp.
 In Muschamp's final season, the Gators were 96th in the country in total offense.
 In McElwain's two-plus seasons, the Gators actually regressed, finishing 111th, 116th, and 112th (at the time of his firing).
 His teams only scored 30 or more points seven times in two-plus years.
-Defense and recruiting were also poor by Florida standards.

 University of Michigan

 On February 20, 2018, McElwain was named the wide receivers coach for the Michigan Wolverines.
-On December 2, 2018 it was announced he would be leaving Michigan to become the next head coach at Central Michigan University.
+On December 2, 2018, it was announced he would be leaving Michigan to become the next head coach at Central Michigan University.